aeternity/protocol/channels/ON-CHAIN.md

   channel's state
 - `addresses` - a list of ids for accounts and contracts provided in the proof of inclusion
-- `poi`: proof of inclusion for the old channel's state
+- `poi`: proof of inclusion for the old channel state
 - `ttl`
 - `nonce`: taken from the `from`'s account
 - `fee`

-Proof of inclusion represents the internal channel's state.
+Proof of inclusion represents the internal channel state.
 It
 has to include all accounts, all contracts and their balances.
 Based on this structure - the next `state_hash` is going to be computed thus providing insufficient set of accounts and contracts provided will result in a different channel `state_hash`.

 The payload can be either empty or a signed transaction.
-If the payload is empty - the last on-chain persisted state is used.
+If the payload is empty, the last on-chain persisted state is used.
 In this case the proof of inclusion root has of the proof of inclusion must be equal to the one persisted for the channel on-chain.
 The round being used is the one stored in the channel on-chain.
 If the payload is a transaction it MUST be a channel_offchain_tx.
 It MUST be co-signed.

 An off-chain transaction payload is a valid transaction if it has: